-Many visitors come to Woods Hole by the water.
-There are several good deep water harbors within a dingy-trip of the provisions of Woods Hole: Great Harbor, Little Harbor, Eel Pond, Hadley Inner Harbor, Hadley Outer Harbor and Quissett Harbor.
-Mooring are available in Great Harbor and Eel Pond through several vendors including Woods Hole Marine.
-Moorings are free in Hadley Harbor which is near Woods Hole.
-See our listings here for all the services available to boaters in Woods Hole including provisions, fresh baked goods, take-out meals, ice, liquor and other supplies.
-Boaters look forward to a night in Woods Hole at one of the many excellent restaurants from which to choose.
+Many visitors come to Woods Hole on the water.
+There are several good deep water harbors within a dingy-trip of provisions in Woods Hole: Great Harbor, Little Harbor, Eel Pond, Hadley Inner Harbor, Hadley Outer Harbor and Quissett Harbor.
+Mooring is available in Great Harbor and Eel Pond through several vendors including Woods Hole Marine.
+Moorings are free in Hadley Harbor, which is near Woods Hole.

 » View tide charts

-The currents and tides that run between here and the islands are famous for their treacherous passage, but also excellent for cultivating active sea life — aka fishing!
-People come from around the world to sport fish these churning and scenic waters.
+The currents and tides that run between here and the islands are famous for their treacherous passage, but they are also excellent for fishing!
+People come from around the world to sport fish our churning and scenic waters.
 Some want adventure, others a nice boat ride where you can visit some of the deserted beaches and hidden places.
 Either way, there are plenty of charter boat captains waiting to show you around.
 Here are a few: mvboat.com, getthenetcharters.com.

-Take the Martha’s Vineyard ferry — From atop the tall ferry, you have wonderful views, a cool breeze and gulls following the boat as you make your way 45 minutes across Vineyard Sound to the Vineyard.
-You will see the Woods Hole Passage with it’s churning waters, the peninsula called “Juniper Point” with a Frank Lloyd Wright inspired summer cottage called “the Airplane House”, Nobska Light and beach, the sands of Surf Drive (Falmouth) and Falmouth Heights in this distance as you leave Woods Hole harbor.
+You will see the Woods Hole Passage with it’s churning waters, the peninsula called “Juniper Point” with a Frank Lloyd Wright inspired summer cottage called “the Airplane House”, Nobska Light and beach, and the sands of Surf Drive and Falmouth Heights in the distance as you leave Woods Hole harbor.
 Entering Vineyard Haven, feast your eyes on the tall ships and colorful waterfront of the island’s main commercial port.

 » Steamship Authority